lukeluluke/gorgias-pubsub/README.md

     make project-setup
     ```
 #### Setup Cloud Datastore
-You will need to manually enable [Datastore](https://cloud.google.com/datastore) for you project crated above
+You will need to manually enable [Datastore](https://cloud.google.com/datastore) for you project created above

 #### Setup Pub/Sub
 1. You will need define following value in Makefile